NouranAbdelaziz/Basics_to_ASICs_tutorial/README.md

     * "DESIGN_NAME" to user_proj_mul32
     * "VERILOG_FILES" to the paths of the three verilog files we have.
     * Remove "CLOCK_NET": "counter.clk"
-    * Remove "FP_SIZING" and "" variables.
-This will make the floor planning sizing to be relative by default and you need to specify the   "FP_CORE_UTIL".
+    * Remove "FP_SIZING" and "DIE_AREA" variables.
+This change will make the floor planning sizing to be relative by default and you need to specify the "FP_CORE_UTIL".
-    * Set "FP_CORE_UTIL" to be 20 and "FP_ASPECT_RATIO" to be 0.6
+    * Set "FP_CORE_UTIL" to be 20% and "FP_ASPECT_RATIO" to be 0.6 to make the width of the macro wider to aviod congestion in the bottom part
-   You will find the changed config.json file [here]()
+   You will find the updated config.json file [here]()
+   Note: those variables are not fixed.
+You can try different values and see if the flow will complete successfuly with them.

 4. Run the following command to run OpenLane ASIC flow and generate GDS for the design:
 ```